google/hashr/README.md

 Optionally, you can also set the following flag(s):

 1. `-zip_file_exts` comma-separated list of file extensions to treat as zip files, eg. "zip,whl,jar".
 Default: "zip"

+#### ISO 9660

+This is very similar to the TarGz importer except that it looks for `.iso` file.
+Once found it will hash the first and the last 10MB of the file to check if it was already processed.
+This is done to prevent hashing the whole file every time the repository is scanned for new sources.
+To use this importer you need to specify the following flag(s):

+1. `-iso_repo_path` which should point to the path on the local file system that contains `.iso` files

 ### Setting up exporters